semrush/intergalactic/website/docs2/components/input-mask/input-mask.md

 Find an example of using a mask in an input field for entering a phone number in the [Example tab](/components/input-phone/input-phone-code).

-@table-caption InputMask's placeholder and mask appearance
+Table: InputMask's placeholder and mask appearance

 |             | Appearance examples      | Tokens                                                      |
 | ----------- | ------------------------ | ----------------------------------------------------------- |